10 Degree Home

 A Private Residence

-(usually dominated by glass to chrome to brass and marble) distinguished by the concept of high shine, it is almost by unspoken agreement among clients and designers that certain things unequivocally signal ‘luxury’.
+Overarching trends in high-end interior design today are easy to spot.
+From a carefully neutral colour palette to a materials palette (usually dominated by glass to chrome to brass and marble) distinguished by the concept of high shine, it is almost by unspoken agreement among clients and designers that certain things unequivocally signal ‘luxury’.

 Daring to make a break from this is JAMD Architecture’s founder, architect and interior designer Huang Jiexin.
 Already renowned for his minimalist aesthetic when it comes to interiors, he took the opportunity to showcase subtle moves in new directions when designing his own residence.